 Clau se Amendments Comments

 context using cornices, a change in

 materials or building set back;

 • Expressing the internal layout of the

 building, for example, vertical bays or its

 structure, such as party wall-divisions;

-• Expressing the variation in floor to floor
+Expressing the variation in floor to floor

+•

 height, particularly at the lower levels;

-Articulating building entries with
+• Articulating building entries with

 awnings, porticos, recesses, blade walls

 and projecting bays;

 • Selecting balcony types which respond

 to the street context, building orientation

 and residential amenity: cantilevered,

 partially recessed, wholly recessed, or

 Juliet balconies will all create different

 facade profiles;

-Detailing balustrades to reflect the type
+• Detailing balustrades to reflect the type

-• and location of the balcony and its
+and location of the balcony and its

 relationship to the façade detail and

 materials;

 • Using a variety of window types to

 create a rhythm or express the building

 uses, for example, a living room versus

 a bathroom;

-Incorporating architectural features
+• Incorporating architectural features

 which give human scale to the design of

 the building at street level.
 These can

 include entrance porches, awnings,

 colonnades, pergolas and fences;

-Using recessed balconies and deep
+• Using recessed balconies and deep

 windows to create articulation and

 define shadows thereby adding visual

 depth to the façade;

 • Coordinate and integrate building

-services, such as drainage pipes, with
+• services, such as drainage pipes, with

 overall facade and balcony design;

+-

 • Coordinate security grills/screens,

 ventilation louvres and carpark entry

 doors with the overall facade design;

 • Retain significant vegetation consider

 significant vegetation on surrounding

 properties, and avoid hard surfaces;

 and

 • Reduce large expanses of opaque or

 blank walls.

 • Facades should be designed to reflect

 the orientation of the site using

 elements such as sun shading, light

 shelves and bay windows as

 environmental controls, depending on

 the facade orientation.

 4.2 Landscaping

-, OO malatina ta Lauria da This shows have the

-.3.2 relating to Landscaping, of the This clause has been amended to reflect
+' 7 6 .3.2 relating to Landscaping, of the This clause has been amended to reflect

-Resid dential Design Codes:' the 2013 Residential Design Codes.
+dential Design Codes:' the 2013 Residential Design Codes.

-Fa:: - proposed D100 or should discuss the The Design Advisory Committee has
+J. J

-reas coded R100 or above dwellings with The Design Advisory Committee has
+For a reas coded R100 or above dwellings with The Design Advisory Committee has

-no ia ndscaping may be considered if the suggested a reduction in landscaping
+ndscaping may be considered if the suggested a reduction in landscaping

+Julie